 While holding down the SHIFT key, click the mouse on additional text to select.
 Using the Keyboard to Edit Text

-The following table lists the functions available from the keyboard when working with text: You can use any of the keys that move the cursor in combination with the SHIFT
+The following table lists the functions available from the keyboard when working with text:

-KEY FUNCTION ESC Quit editing text RIGHT Move the cursor to the right one character LEFT Move the cursor to the left one character UP Move the cursor up one line DOWN Move the cursor down one line CTRL-RIGHT Move the cursor right one word CTRL-LEFT Move the cursor left one word HOME Move the cursor to the beginning of the current line END Move the cursor to the end of the current line CTRL-HOME Move the cursor to the beginning of all text CTRL-END Move the cursor to the end of all text TAB In a figure with multiple text areas, move to next area SHIFT-TAB In a figure with multiple text areas, move to previous area BACKSPACE If any text is selected, delete the selected text.
+KEY FUNCTION ESC Quit editing text RIGHT Move the cursor to the right one character LEFT Move the cursor to the left one character UP Move the cursor up one line DOWN Move the cursor down one line CTRL-RIGHT Move the cursor right one word CTRL-LEFT Move the cursor left one word HOME Move the cursor to the beginning of the current line END Move the cursor to the end of the current line CTRL-HOME Move the cursor to the beginning of all text CTRL-END Move the cursor to the end of all text ТАВ In a node with multiple text areas, move to next area SHIFT-TAB In a node with multiple text areas, move to previous area BACKSPACE If any text is selected, delete the selected text.
 Otherwise, delete the character to the left of the cursor.
 DEL If any text is selected, delete the selected text.
 Otherwise, delete the character to the right of the cursor.
 ENTER Add a "hard" line break Invalid Many control keys, and a few obscure punctuation keys are not allowed Valid Standard characters such as letters, numbers. and punctuation are valid.
 As you type valid characters, they are inserted in the text at the cursor position.
 There is no overstrike mode.
 If any text is selected, the typed character replaces the selected text.
-CTRL-B Toggle Bold for the current word or text being typed CTRL-I Toggle Italics for the current word or text being typed CTRL-U Toggle Underline for the current word or text being typed CTRL-L Left-justify the text CTRL-E Center-justify the text CTRL-R Right-justify the text CTRL-Z Undo text edit CTRL-Y Redo text edit key to extend the current text selection.
+CIRL-B loggle Bold for the current word or text being typed CIRL-I loggle Italics for the current word or text being typed CIRL-U loggle Underline for the current word or text being typed CTRL-L Left-justify the text CTRL-E Center-justify the text CTRL-R Right-justify the text CTRL-Z Undo text edit CTRL-Y Redo text edit